Best floor beds for toddlers: Comfortable, safe, and parent-approved picks

 • Delivery takes a few weeks

-Best toddler floor beds Flair Apache Teepee Bed Frame
+Best toddler floor beds Flair Apache Teepee Bed Framebedkingdom

 www.bedkingdom.co.uk

 The Flair Apache Teepee Bed Frame comes with a grey teepee-style framed top, with a canvas drape that goes down the back of one side.
-It's slated, and low to the ground making it easier for small children to get themselves in and out of the bed.
-With it being closed off at one side too, it helps the transition from cot to bed a little easier.
+It's slanted and low to the ground making it easier for small children to get themselves in and out of the bed.
+As it's closed off at one side too, it could make the transition from cot to bed a little easier.

 Pros